dimpon/loguno/README.md

 ### Why someone needs it?

 When we write a code we want to concentrate on main task.
 Secondary aspects shouldn't distract us.
 But reality is different.
 For example logging.
-We write logging commands, everywhere and they intertwine our program.
+We write logging commands, everywhere and they intertwine our code.
 "I'm entering in the method...", "The input parameters are...", "The local variable is...", "The exception is caught.." and so on and so on.
 Forget it.
 See the few samples: